chiffonng/chiffonng.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://www.minerva.edu'>Minerva University</a>.
+NLP Student Researcher.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_pic.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info: >
+  more_info: Landshut, Germany 🇩🇪
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a rising senior at [Minerva University](https://www.minerva.edu) 🇺🇸, focusing on AI & Statistics, and leaving footprints in 6 countries/regions 🇺🇸🇰🇷🇹🇼🇮🇳🇦🇷🇩🇪.
+I'm at the beginning of my research journey, and I'm excited to learn from the community and to explore these subfields in Natural Language Processing:

+- **Knowledge Extraction from Multimodal Data**
+- **Continual Learning and Knowledge Editing in Language Models (LMs)**: understanding how LMs store and utilize knowledge; retrieval augmentation and updating parametric knowledge
+- **Language as instruction**: language agents, code generation, and multimodal instruction

+I love [teaching](teaching) and [life-long learning](learn-in-public).
+I make some open-source contributions to software that interest me, including language learning, low-resource languages, NLP, and open science.